 It was fascinating, in a cringing sort of way, to learn all the ways in which Kay Boyle failed her children and her husbands, but at some point I realized that I was no longer reading Kay Boyle's biography but the autobiography of the biographer, who was now using her subject to settle her own scores.

-She had her plenty of fuel for this retrospective auto-da-fe.
-Needing money, Kay Boyle had occasionally dumbed-down her talents to write for popular magazines and she sold her letters to universities, believing, like many writers do now, that therein lies vindication not indictment.
+She had plenty of fuel for this retrospective auto-da-fe.
+Needing money, Kay Boyle had occasionally dumbed-down her talent to write for popular magazines, and she'd sold her letters to universities, believing, like many writers do now, that therein lies vindication not indictment.

 In the 19th century, when official archives for personal papers barely existed, many writers had the good sense to burn their private papers.
 These days, the biographies of writers sell better than the writers' work.
 It seems that readers prefer the simpler story of schadenfreude to the scary operations of art.